-Welcome to the NHIA member resource center on accreditation where we provide educational and reference materials on accreditation, certification, and other verification programs that apply to home and specialty infusion organizations and clinicians.
+Welcome to the NHIA member resource center on accreditation where we provide educational and reference materials on accreditation, certification, and other verification programs that apply to home and alternate site infusion organizations and clinicians.
 Check back periodically for updates.

 In order to provide services to Medicare beneficiaries under the Part B Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) benefit, infusion companies must comply with Quality Standards established by the Centers for Medicare & Medicaid Services (CMS).
 These standards were established under authority of the Medicare Prescription Drug, Improvement and Modernization Act of 2003 (MMA) and became a requirement under the Medicare Improvement for Patients and Providers Act of 2008 (MIPPA) effective October 1, 2009.